Free Trial

 Paramount Resources Ltd. (OTCMKTS:PRMRF - Get Free Report)'s share price crossed below its 50 day moving average during trading on Wednesday .
 The stock has a 50 day moving average of $13.08 and traded as low as $11.69.
 Paramount Resources shares last traded at $11.76, with a volume of 17,281 shares traded.

-Check Out Our Latest Analysis on Paramount Resources
+View Our Latest Research Report on Paramount Resources

 Paramount Resources Increases Dividend

-The business also recently declared a dividend, which will be paid on Wednesday, April 30th.
-Investors of record on Wednesday, April 16th will be paid a $0.0349 dividend.
-The ex-dividend date of this dividend is Tuesday, April 15th.
-This is a positive change from Paramount Resources's previous dividend of $0.03.
+The company also recently declared a dividend, which will be paid on Wednesday, April 30th.
+Investors of record on Wednesday, April 16th will be paid a dividend of $0.0349 per share.
+This is an increase from Paramount Resources's previous dividend of $0.03.
 This represents a yield of 3.98%.
-Paramount Resources's dividend payout ratio (DPR) is currently 24.70%.
+The ex-dividend date is Tuesday, April 15th.
+Paramount Resources's dividend payout ratio is 24.70%.

 (Get Free Report)